Posts

 Image

-A deliberate message after 231 years - March 2025 Coming
+A deliberate message after 231 years Delivered

-A deliberate message after 231 years - March 2025 Coming
+A deliberate message after 231 years Delivered

 The Qajar dynasty had seven kings who ruled from 1789 to 1925.
 The Pahlavi dynasty, which followed, had two kings.
 So, together, there were nine kings from both dynasties.
 The Zand dynasty, which ruled Iran from 1751 to 1794, had its own distinctive flag featuring a lion and sun motif.
 When the Qajar dynasty overthrew the Zand dynasty in 1794, they adopted and modified the Zand flag for their own use.
 This was likely done to symbolize continuity and legitimacy, as well as to incorporate elements of the previous dynasty's symbolism into their own rule!